Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: SOTA SAST Performance

-We responsibly disclosed all the identified defects either by raising issues or pull requests with appropriate patches (where possible).
-The bottom part of~\tbl{tbl:codeql-results} shows the summary of our responsible disclosure.
+We responsibly disclosed all identified defects in repositories that are actively maintained (had commits in the past three months).
+We opened issues and raised pull requests with appropriate patches where possible.
+The bottom of~\tbl{tab:codeql-results} summarizes the developer response.
 In total,~\percentallconfirmeddefects (\numallconfirmeddefects/\numalldefects) of defects have been confirmed by developers (via merging our pull requests or expressing confirmation in replies to issues).

 Most of the patches were readily accepted by the developers.
 In a few cases, developers were even interested in knowing the techniques we used to find the defects.
-For instance, developers of \code{aws/aws-iot-device-sdk-embedded-C} said~\emph{``I'm curious how you stumbled across this --- Was there some sort of test you ran or was this something that came up during your development?
-I'm hoping we can duplicate your method of discovery to add some sort of check/test to the repo.''} We are in the process of raising pull requests to integrate our~\codeql{} Workflows into corresponding repositories.
+For instance, developers of an AWS-owned repository said~\emph{``I'm curious how you stumbled across this -- Was there some sort of test you ran or was this something that came up during your development?
+I'm hoping we can duplicate your method of discovery to add some sort of check/test to the repo.''}

 There were two pull requests where the developers did not choose to fix potential security issues.
 They stated that although code robustness is important, they deemed reduced code size and RAM usage to be a higher priority in their embedded software.
 These observations support the conventional wisdom that software engineers (and especially engineers in embedded systems) trade-off between security and performance~\cite{fujdiak_seeking_2018,gopalakrishnaIfSecurityRequired2022}.